 If you feel like trying some Italian food, head over to Café Caesar across the Arc de Triomphe for pizza or pasta.
 Given its location, I presumed it would be over-priced, but it is economical and has a cozy vibe.

 Read More – Ladakh for Vegetarians

 Another place I would recommend is the Restaurant du Musée d’Orsay.
 If you’re planning to visit Musée d’Orsay and Musée de l’Orangerie (which you must), try the restaurant inside Musée d’Orsay – you will feel like you’re dining in a palace with them magnificent chandeliers and beautiful frescoes adorning the ceiling.
-I had a mushroom risotto and a glass of white wine; the risotto was not the best I’ve had but the lovely ambiance compensates for it.
+I had mushroom risotto and a glass of white wine; the risotto was not the best I’ve had but the lovely ambiance compensates for it.

 I finished my meal with a French dessert – Mille-Feuille (a pastry comprising thin layers of puff pastry filled with cream); it was rich and creamy and simply melted in my mouth.
 One bite and you’re in dessert heaven.
 That’s what Paris can do to you!

-Which restaurants serving vegetarian food in Paris would you recommend?
+Which restaurants serving Vegetarian Food in Paris would you recommend?